 In the summer of 1981 he was transferred to Brighton & Hove Albion, with whom he returned to Anfield two years later and scored the goal which knocked his former club out of the FA cup.
 He later joined Southampton in his early 30's and was to continue playing league football to a high standard for several more seasons and retired when he was 41 years old.

-Other Clubs: South Liverpool (amateur), Brighton, Southampton, Bournemouth, Halifax, Wrexham, Wanneroo British (amateur), Darlington, Sittingbourne (amateur), Brighton (2), Bashley (amateur)
+South Liverpool (amateur), Brighton, Southampton, Bournemouth, Halifax, Wrexham, Wanneroo British (amateur), Darlington, Sittingbourne (amateur), Brighton (2), Bashley (amateur)